Calves are some of the most underestimated and ignored muscles in the human body.

 If you want to develop your calves, but your current budget is not that flexible then you need to take a look at this calf raise machine from Powerline.

 It’s a seated machine which doesn’t weigh much, it has a compact size and it’s ideal for both men and women.
 In fact, this machine isn’t as scary as the other calf raise machines on the market, so its simplicity will appeal to many.

 Let’s begin with the materials.
 As all respectable fitness devices out there, this one is also made from heavy-duty stainless steel and it can support large weight plates.
 The 3 to 1 weight ratio helps you develop strong calves even without having to load a lot of plates on the bars.

-Speaking of weight plates, the machine can be converted to use Olympic weight plates using an adaptor which can be bought separately.
+Speaking of weight plates, it can be converted to use Olympic weight plates using an adaptor which can be bought separately.
 Once you have attached the weights, you also have a safety handle you should pull to begin your exercise.
 The handle prevents the weight from causing an injury while exercising and it’s positioned within your arm’s reach.

 Although this machine comes at a relatively low price, it provides the best value for money.
 It comes with soft padding for the seat and knees which provides maximum comfort.
-The seat can also be easily adjusted, so whether you’re 5 feet 4 inches, 6 feet 6 inches or something in between, you’ll definitely be able to use this machine!
+The seat can also be easily adjusted, so whether you’re 5 feet 4 inches, 6 feet 6 inches or something in between, you’ll definitely be able to use it!

-Size-wise it measures 114cm in length and just 81cm in height.
+Size-wise it measures 114 cm in length and just 81cm in height.
 As it is not that big you should be able to find somewhere in your home gym.

 - Type – seated calf raise machine